mikalai-hryb/notes/terraform.md

 * moved - can move a rename a resource
 * removed

-### HashiCorp promissed to add feature that generates configuration based on existing infrastructure.
+### HashiCorp promised to add feature that generates configuration based on existing infrastructure.
 Is TF supporting this feature now?

 Yes, but this feature is still experimental (v1.7.3)